 FATS, OILS, & GREASE FROM FOOD SERVICE ESTABLISHMENTS

-A food service establishment (FSE) is defined as place where food is manufactured, prepared, processed, or packaged with the intention of individual service and includes the site at which the food is served, whether consumption occurs on or off the premises, and whether the product is offered with or without charge.
+A food service establishment (FSE) is defined as a place where food is manufactured, prepared, processed, or packaged with the intention of individual service and includes the site at which the food is served, whether consumption occurs on or off the premises, and whether the product is offered with or without charge.

 FSEs submit a Wastewater Survey to the City that details what type and how much food is served or prepared.
-Depending on the activities at you facility you may be required to install equipment that removes FOG from the waste stream before it is discharged to the City collection system.
-Please mail or deliver your completed survey to the Environmental Services Department, City of Arcata, 736 F Street, Arcata, CA 95521, by fax to (707) 825-2116 or email to firstname.lastname@example.org.
+Depending on the activities at your facility you may be required to install equipment that removes FOG from the waste stream before it is discharged to the City's collection system.
+Please mail or deliver your completed survey to the Environmental Services Department, City of Arcata, 736 F Street, Arcata, CA 95521, by fax to (707) 825-2116 or email to email@example.com.

 All FSEs are subject to Fats, Oils, and Grease (FOG) inspections.
 FSEs that are found to produce FOG are inspected twice a year to make sure that they are disposing of FOG in an appropriate manner.